Best used cars to buy in 2020

 Honda started out as a motorcycle manufacturer and succeeded in building many great cars.
 The Civic is one of them.
 As the world's largest engine manufacturer, Honda knows a thing or two about what makes a good engine.
-For years, the Civic has been one of the top choices for a fuel-efficient commuter, thanks in part to a reliable engine.
+For years, the Honda Civic has been one of the top fuel-efficient commuter cars, thanks in part to its reliable engine.
 The Civic coupe is a perennial favorite for younger car enthusiasts.
 We've covered many generations of this great car, and we think that the Civic should be at the top of your list if you are looking for a simple fuel-efficient reliable commuter.

-The 2013 Honda Civic with the 1.8L 4 cylinder engine and an automatic transmission is rated at 28/39 mpg (32 mpg combined), Read our reviews:
+The 2013 Honda Civic with a 1.8L 4 cylinder engine and an automatic transmission is rated at 28/39 mpg (32 mpg combined).
+Read our reviews:

 2012-2015 Honda Civic